- review the most up-to-date policies below,

 In case of severe weather or any unforeseen emergency, The Super Saturday Program reserves the right to cancel a class without a make-up class or refund.
-When possible, make-up dates are scheduled for the Saturday after the session.
+When possible, make-up dates are scheduled for the Saturday after the term.
 Check your email and our website for weather or emergency updates.
 Closing notices will also be available on WKRC(12) or WCPO(9) and Facebook page.

 We will be following the Covid protocols at DePaul Cristo Rey High School.
 At this time, they are not wearing masks, but are asking anyone who is not feeling well to stay home for the day.
 Protocol updates will be posted promptly to our website homepage.

 Publicity and Media Waiver

 All students enrolled in the program and their parents automatically grant their permission for the use of any record of student activity (i.e. photos, movies, videotape) happening in the classroom and/or at the program site in general.

 Supervision and Responsibility

 Parents or guardians of a student are responsible for transportation of the child to and from the program site and the classroom on time.
 Students may not be dropped off earlier than 10 minutes prior to class.
 When dropping off to every class, parents, guardians, or guardian-authorized persons MUST SIGN the class sign-in/sign-out sheet and provide their phone number in case of emergency.
 We can only release students to their parents, guardians, or guardian-authorized persons who must sign out at the end of class.